Mike Yastrzemski Player Props: Giants vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.80 team ERA ranks 26th across all MLB pitching staffs.
+- The Reds have the 26th-ranked team ERA among all MLB pitching staffs (4.83).

-- Reds pitchers combine to give up the fifth-most home runs in baseball (124 total, 1.3 per game).
+- Reds pitchers combine to give up 128 total home runs at a clip of 1.3 per game (fifth-most in baseball).

+- Ashcraft makes the start for the Reds, his 18th of the season.
+He is 4-7 with a 5.95 ERA and 63 strikeouts in 87 2/3 innings pitched.

+- In his most recent time out on Friday, the righty threw six innings against the Milwaukee Brewers, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.